AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/managing-certificates.md

 * **Green** - This status indicates that your certificate is valid for at least 60 days from the current date.

 * **Orange** - This status indicates that your certificate is due to expire in less than 60 days.
-  * It is time to ensure you have a plan to renew your certificate and replace it via Cloud Manager UI in order to avoid possible site access or outages.
+  * It is time to ensure you have a plan to renew your certificate and replace it by way of the Cloud Manager user interface to avoid possible site access or outages.
   * Cloud Manager will send regular notifications in the UI to alert you of an impending certificate expiration.

 * **Red** - This status indicates that the SSL certificate has expired.